salkar/inkwell/README.md

 @user.unreblog @post
 ```

-To check that post/comment enters in reblogs:
+To check if post/comment is in reblogs:

 ```ruby
 @user.reblog? @post
 ```

-Reblogs don't have their own line and are contained in user's blogline.
+Reblogs don't have their own line and reside in user's blogline.

-More examples you can find in this
+For more examples refer to
 [spec](https://github.com/salkar/inkwell/blob/master/test/dummy/spec/functional/reblog_spec.rb).

-### Comment features
+### Commenting features

 User is able to create comments for post or other comment.
 If you want to
 comment the post: